 Continuous Integration (CI) and Continuous Delivery (CD) are two main DevOps Software Development practices that help organizations to deliver applications in a faster and reliable way.
 In Continuous Integration, developers regularly merge their code changes into a central repository, after which automated builds and tests are run.
 Thus developers can find and locate errors quickly, hence improving software quality.

-To deliver software updates to the customers faster and frequently with high quality, organizations should include automated software testing into continuous delivery pipeline.
-This is the only way to ensure that quality assurance is continuous, agile and reliable as the rest of the DevOps operation.
+To deliver software updates to the customers faster and frequently with high quality, organizations should include automated software testing into a continuous delivery pipeline.
+This is the only way to ensure that quality assurance is continuous, agile, and reliable as the rest of the DevOps operation.
 If automation testing is not part of the continuous delivery pipeline, the code changes that developers write cannot be tested regularly.

 Without proper automated tests that run fast, have good coverage, and no erroneous results, there can be no successful CI/CD pipeline.

 Automation will produce faster results than a human could produce manually.
-Through automation, we can run test in parallel, which speeds the testing process even more.
+Through automation, we can run tests in parallel, which speeds the testing process even more.
 Speed and the avoidance of delays are essential in order to deliver software continuously.